blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 The `door_open_sec` field is `TUINT32` (4-byte unsigned integer) in the template, supporting door-open durations up to ~136 years.
 A probe that fails to respond appears as `−127` in the temperature fields of any Note type — `trailer_log_cell.qo`, `trailer_summary_cell.qo`, and `trailer_alert.qo` alike, and should be treated as a sensor-fault flag, not a real temperature.
 Door-event alerts (`door_open`, `door_close`, `door_open_long`) include the live probe readings sampled at the moment the alert fires, so `−127` in a door alert means the probe was genuinely unresponsive at that instant, not that temperatures were intentionally omitted. `lat` and `lon` are `TFLOAT32` fields carrying the last GNSS fix; both are `0.0` when no fix is available — treat that pair as a no-fix sentinel.

-### 6.6 Power and sync strategy
+### 7.6 Power and sync strategy

 Even though the trailer has a 12 V supply, keeping the host MCU asleep between samples dramatically reduces heat in the enclosure and makes the firmware structure port cleanly to a battery-backed variant (Scoop or otherwise).
 After each sample cycle the host calls `NotePayloadSaveAndSleep`, a `note-arduino` helper that serializes the in-RAM `AppState` struct into Notecard flash and issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) sleep request to cut host power for `sample_interval_sec` seconds.

 The Notecard itself idles at ~8–18 µA between sessions.
 Per-sample log Notes and hourly summary Notes accumulate in the Notecard's on-device queue and flush in a single outbound session.
 Door and temperature alerts are enqueued and then trigger a `hub.sync` request, which bypasses the outbound timer and wakes the radio immediately using whatever network is available — cellular if in range, NTN satellite otherwise.

 Sampling and transmission are deliberately decoupled: sensors sample every 60 seconds, but the radio connects only once per hour (plus on-demand for alerts).
 The hourly session also pulls fresh environment variables on the inbound cadence (default 120 minutes).
-When cellular is unavailable and the Notecard uses NTN for a periodic session, `trailer_log_cell.qo` and `trailer_summary_cell.qo` Notes are discarded at sync time — their non-NTN-compatible `delete:true` templates cause the Notecard to clear those queues rather than transmit over satellite, so only pending alert Notes carry payload data over the satellite link.
+When cellular is unavailable and the Notecard uses NTN for a periodic session, `trailer_log_cell.qo` and `trailer_summary_cell.qo` Notes are discarded at sync time — their cellular/WiFi-only `delete:true` templates cause the Notecard to clear those queues rather than transmit over satellite, so only pending alert Notes carry payload data over the satellite link.
 Session establishment overhead (Skylo protocol + housekeeping) still occurs on every NTN session regardless of alert payload.

-### 6.7 Retry and error handling
+### 7.7 Retry and error handling

 - The first Notecard I²C transaction (in `hubConfigure`) uses `sendRequestWithRetry(req, 10)` to absorb the cold-boot race condition documented in the note-arduino library.
 - `readTemperatures` excludes any probe returning `DEVICE_DISCONNECTED_C` from all accumulation.
 If both probes fail for the entire summary window, all six temperature fields in the summary carry the `−127` sentinel rather than a misleading mean-of-zero.